MailOnline/state-keeper/README.md

       ]
     });

-In this example when the videoPlayer triggers the "play" events the first time (from the state "ready") the state will transition like this:
+In this example when the videoPlayer triggers the "play" event the first time (from the state "ready") the state will transition like this:

     "ready" -> "firstPlay" -> "playing"

 From that point on the "play" event can be used for transitioning from "play" to "pause" and the other way around.
 Adding an intermediate state can help to fire a specific event only if you get in a particular state from another:

-    wf.on("firstPlay", function (){
+    state.on("firstPlay", function (){
       // this is executed only the first time you play a video });